-Andrew H. Limper, M.D., studies lung defense and elimination of fungal infections, such as pneumocystis pneumonia, in patients with impaired defense systems.
-Lung infections (pneumonias) are particularly life-threatening in people with weakened host immunity.
+The research of Andrew H. Limper, M.D., explores how the lungs defend against and eliminate fungal infections, such as pneumocystis pneumonia, in people with impaired defense systems.
+Lung infections, called pneumonias, are particularly life-threatening in people with weakened host immunity.

 Significance to patient care

 Fungal pneumonias such as pneumocystis pneumonia and invasive aspergillus pneumonia have high fatality rates in people who are immunocompromised.
 These fatality rates exceed 50% in some cases.
 Better treatments are required to improve survival rates in people with these serious infections.
 The research of Dr. Limper and his team strives to develop new medicines to treat these fungal pneumonias.